-Today I’m going to share a beginner’s meditation script.
+Today I’m going to share a basic mindfulness meditation script for beginners.
 You can use this script to get started with meditation.
 You’ll find it very easy and relaxing.

 If you have never meditated before, this will be perfect for you.

-When you try the beginner’s meditation script below you will find that it helps you relax and relieves stress.
+When you try the basic mindfulness meditation script below you will find that it helps you to relax and that it relieves stress.
 You can also use my other meditation scripts for even more benefits, especially this script for relaxation.

 Every step of this script is essential.
 Make sure you follow it closely.
 I have included tips for beginners and explanations of each of the steps.

 The directions are in bold.
 Below each of the steps, you will find a scientific explanation for why that step matters, and some tips.
 You might also like to read my guide, How to do meditation at home.

 1: Sit comfortably with good posture

 When meditating it is important to sit with good posture [Read: Best Meditation Positions].